InnovationEvent/Instructions/README.md

     https://metamask.io

-3. Follow the instruction in the document:  *MetaMask.pdf*
+3. MetaMask Setup : Follow the instruction in the document:  *Install MetaMask and Get Ethers.pdf*

 3. Install Node v6.x  [PLEASE DO NOT Install v7x or v8x]